Best movies on Amazon Prime Video to watch now (October 2020)

 The Imitation Game (2014)

 Headhunters director Morten Tyldum here takes on the important story of Alan Turing (Benedict Cumberbatch), the genius cryptographer who cracked the infamous Enigma code during the Second World War.
-Watch on Amazon Prime Video
+Watch The Imitation Game on Amazon Prime Video

 Read our full The Imitation Game review